 The microbiome is a hot topic in health these days – and for good reason.
 Your microbiome is the community of bacteria, fungi, and viruses that live inside you, and they have a huge role to play in your health.
 A diverse and healthy microbiome can help balance digestion, immunity, mood, and even hormones.

-Some microbes in your microbiome, called the estrobolome, actually specialize in supporting your estrogen metabolism.
+Some microbes in your microbiome, called the estrobolome, actually specialize in supporting your estrogen metabolism1.
 When your estrobolome is healthy, these tiny organisms ensure that just the right amount of estrogen is present in your body.
 An unbalanced microbiome however, called dysbiosis, can cause all sorts of problems for your body, including throwing a wrench in your hormone levels.
-The relationship also works in the other direction – and the shifts in your hormones during menopause can actually change your microbiome’s composition.
+The relationship also works in the other direction – and the shifts in your hormones during menopause can actually change your microbiome’s composition2.

 Without the proper support, this hormone-gut feedback can become a vicious cycle.